MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 <a name="ml-ensembling-modelcount"></a>

-## 4. Error during Ensembling: when using modelCount with rxTextData
+## 4. Spark compute context: modelCount does not work with rxTextData

 *Applies to: MicrosoftML package > Ensembling*